Kraad25/yt-dlp-helper/README.md

 ## Running

-After installing all dependencies and adding FFmpeg/ffprobe to your PATH:
+After installing all dependencies and adding ffmpeg's `bin` to your PATH:

 From the project root, run:
 ```bash